licg9999/review-of-state-management-in-react/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/README.md

 ## Review of state management with Jotai<a id="review_of_state_management_with_jotai"></a>

-In terms of state management, compared with MVC pattern, the brightest pro of Jotai is, although state-changing hooks make side effects of changing one or more states and invoke zero or more other state-changing hooks, the very last step of any state-changing logics is all made by the `set` calls that change only one state at a time and don't get any more state-changing logics invoked, so state-changing logics can be easily tracked, which makes states changing predictable at limited cost on scaling up the app.
+In Jotai, state-changing logics are defined by state-changing hooks.
+To understand what states a state-changing hook changes, what state setting calls the hook invokes needs to be tracked out by looking into function bodies of the hook and other hooks invoked by the hook.
+But, unlike tracking state-changing events in MVC pattern, the tracking work in Jotai state-changing hooks is as easy as tracking plain functions, which makes states changing in Jotai predictable at limited cost.
 It can be perceived by checking how state-changing hooks `TimeAtom.ts`, `AnalogueAtom.ts` and `DigitalAtom.ts` work.
-This benefits maintainability.
+Predictable states changing at limited cost of tracking state-changing hooks makes up the brightest pro of Jotai.

-Meanwhile, another major pro of Jotai is, as Jotai providers can be nested easily, module-wide states can be hosted in the Jotai provider of its own easily while app-wide states are hosted in the Jotai provider of the app, which makes a module able to have multiple instances with independent states easily.
-In the example, the Jotai provider in `src/index.tsx` hosts the app-wide states and the Jotai provider in `src/CompositeClock/CompositeView.tsx` hosts the module-wide states.
-This benefits portability.
+Besides, as Jotai store providers can be nested easily, module-wide states can be hosted easily in the Jotai store provider of a module while app-wide states are hosted in the Jotai store provider of the app, which makes a module able to be initialized easily for multiple instances with independent states.
+In the example, the Jotai store provider in `src/CompositeClock/CompositeView.tsx` hosts the module-wide states and the Jotai store provider in `src/index.tsx` hosts the app-wide states.
+Nestability of Jotai store providers leads to another major pro of Jotai.

-For the cons of Jotai, I don't think there is noticeable one.
-It might look that, in the example, latest states can't be accessed in state-changing hooks immediately after states changing.
-But, it can be resolved by accessing the store from the nearest Jotai provider with the help of `useStore`.
+For cons of Jotai, I don't think there is a noticeable one.
+Perhaps, one con is, the brightest pro of Jotai is not strong enough.

-As a sum-up, doing state management with Jotai achieves predictable states changing with a bit cost of tracking state-changing logics.
-By the way, if comparing Jotai with Recoil, it's easy to find that Jotai is just like a tailored version of Recoil and they have similar usages and pros.
+To sum up, doing state management with Jotai achieves predictable states changing at limited cost of tracking state-changing logics.
+By the way, if comparing Jotai with Recoil, it's easy to find that Jotai atoms are pretty much like Recoil atoms or selectors, which makes Jotai pretty much like a lightweight verson of Recoil.

 ## Example module built with Valtio<a id="example_module_built_with_valtio"></a>